-How to Get Google Ads Certification: A Step-by-Step Guide
+How to Earn Your Google Ads Certification

 Like some other Google products, there can be confusion or login challenges when you’re currently logged into multiple accounts.

+You may be required to authenticate one more time with the Google account you have set up and want to use.

-You’ll be presented with a required acceptance of permissions and terms of service.
+If this is your first time in Skillshop, you’ll also be presented with terms of service to accept.

-Once you click through that, you’re presented with an option of sharing your Academy for Ads account with a company.
+Once authenticated, you’re presented with an option of sharing your account certification status with your company and Google Partners account (more on that later).

-If you want to affiliate your account with your Google Partners company account, you can select the “yes” option.
-(See the next step below for more information.)

 If you’re not a Google Partner or aren’t affiliated with a company, you can select “no” and move past this step in the process.
 (Plus, you can skip to Step 5 below.)

-Google provides both basic educational info and their more extensive academy content.
+Google provides both basic educational info and their more extensive training content.

-You can find all of the training content as well as the assessments themselves in the “Google Ads” tab from the Academy for Ads home page dashboard.

-If you’re brand new to Ads and the certification exams, you should go through the academy content.
+If you’re brand new to Ads and the certification exams, I recommend that you start with the Google Ads Search Certification first.

+Search ads are typically the most common type of ads a company will run.

+But if you are more focused on something like just shopping, then start there.

+When you click into any of them, you’ll be presented with options to get started that includes a quick knowledge assessment, then other resources.

-You’ll need to plan on investing at least four hours of time to go through the video and written content and pass the sample exam questions for each module.
+You’ll need to plan on investing at least a few hours of time to go through the training content specialization.

 If you’ve been managing Ads campaigns, or have deeper exposure, it’s still a good idea to go through the modules – even if you do it at a faster pace.